DavidUWL/project-5/README.md

           'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
       }
   ```
-  11. If your `DEBUG` variable in settings.py is set to `True` you will now use the SQLite database for developement, if false you will be working with the deployed database.
+  10. If your `DEBUG` variable in settings.py is set to `True` you will now use the SQLite database for development, if false you will be working with the deployed database.
-  12. Create a `Procfile` (capital P) in your root directory and add the below line of code to serve your app via gunicorn:
+  11. Create a `Procfile` (capital P) in your root directory and add the below line of code to serve your app via gunicorn:
   ```python
   web: gunicorn YOUR_APP_NAME.wsgi:application
   ```
-  13. Add the below code into your middleware config in settings.py to configure `whitenoise` and allow it to serve your static files to Heroku:
+  12. Add the below code into your middleware config in settings.py to configure `whitenoise` and allow it to serve your static files to Heroku:
   ```python
   MIDDLEWARE = [
     # ...